EU report calls for €800 billion investment boost – DW – 09/09/2024

 Draghi's findings, drafted with the aid of the European Commission , come just days before its President Ursula von der Leyen is due to set out the duties of the Commission for her next five-year mandate.

-It was no longer possible to ignore the urgency, Draghi said, as "China is competing with us on global markets," and the union lost its "main supplier of cheap energy," in reference to Russian gas supplies.
+It was no longer possible to ignore the urgency, Draghi said, as "China is competing with us on global markets," and the bloc had lost its "main supplier of cheap energy," in reference to Russian gas supplies.

 The report, first of all, recommends closing the innovation gap with the US and China, especially in advanced technologies.
 "The EU is weak in the emerging technologies that will drive future growth.
 Only four of the world's top 50 tech companies are European."